Systems Theory and Audio Feedback

 In this damping cycle:

-- The upper arrows convey that more “excessive volume” tends to cause more “control”; and
+- The upper arrows show “more excessive volume” tending to cause “more control”; and

 (You can think of gambling like this: a damping feedback cycle can limit excessive gambling, e.g., the gambler can decide that they have spent too much time or money on gambling and leave a gambling venue.)